Tracy Chapman becomes 1st Black songwriter to win CMA’s Song of the Year

 Combs‘ version of “Fast Car” reached No. 2 on the Billboard Hot 100 this summer and took home the first two CMA Awards of the evening, for both song and single of the year.

-When Combs was asked if he had any words for Chapman, he thanked her and explained what the song means to him.
+When Combs was asked if he had any words for Chapman, he thanked her and explained what the song meant to him.

 Combs also thanked Chapman in his acceptance speech for writing “one of the best songs of all time.”